 Cost of Sales.
-The cost of sales decreased \$16.9 million for the twelve months ended October 31, 2019 compared to the same period in 2018 as a result of market volume declines.
+The cost of sales increased \$31.3 million, or 17%, for the twelve months ended October 31, 2021 compared to the same period in 2020 as a primarily as a result of higher volumes and rising lumber prices, which are recovered on a lag.

 Selling, General and Administrative.
-Our selling, general and administrative expense increased \$0.8 million for the twelve months ended October 31, 2019 compared to the same period in 2018, largely driven by a loss on the sale of fixed assets.
+Our selling, general and administrative expense increased \$2.1 million, or 11%, for the twelve months ended October 31, 2021 compared to the same period in 2020.
+The increase is primarily due to higher compensation, including higher incentive accruals based on financial performance, and general expenses year-over-year.